vbaconnet-ledger/developer-portal/_docs/NA/a_security_guidelines.md

 Warning: If you allow signing untrusted hashes (while displaying a prompt to the user), be aware that

 1. Some users are not familiar with security and could be easily tricked.
-They can click through your prompt without proper checking unless you give them explicit "Warning: this is a very unusual operation.
+They can click through your prompt without properly checking unless you give them explicit "Warning: this is a very unusual operation.
 Do not continue unless you know what you are doing" warning.
-They might not see the message even then
+They might not see the message even then.
 1. A compromised host might both change hash on the screen and also data sent to device.
 This opens the possibility of users signing something they didn't want to.

 ### Restrict Apps to Coin-Specific BIP32 Prefix